ava-labs/avalanche-docs/docs/subnets/fuji-deployment.md

 subnet-cli create key
 ```

 This creates a file `.subnet-cli.pk` under the current directory with a private key.
-`subnet-cli` will assume you have funds on this key (or `--private-key-path`) on the P-Chain for the
-rest of this walkthrough.

-The easiest way to do this (**for testing only**) is:
+By default,
+`subnet-cli` uses the key specified in file `.subnet-cli.pk` on the P-Chain to pay for the transaction fee, unless `--private-key-path` is used to overwrite.
+Please make sure that you have enough fund on this P-Chain address to pay for transactions.

+To get fund on this key on Fuji TestNet, follow these steps:

 1. User your private key in the `.subnet-cli.pk` file on the [web wallet](https://wallet.avax.network) to access this wallet.
 (Private Key is the first option on the [web wallet](https://wallet.avax.network)).
+And pick **Fuji** on the top right corner as the network.
 2. Request funds from the [faucet](https://faucet.avax-test.network).
 3. Move the test funds (faucet sends avax token on either the X or C-Chain) to the P-Chain ([tutorial between X/P chains](../quickstart/transfer-avax-between-x-chain-and-p-chain.md) or [tutorial between C/P chains](../quickstart/transfer-avax-between-p-chain-and-c-chain.md)).

-After following these 3 steps, your test key should now have a balance on the
+After following these 3 steps, your test key should now have a balance on the P-Chain on Fuji Testnet.

-P-Chain.
+Check [here](./subnet-cli.md#subnet-cli-create-key) for more info.

 ## Build Binary